What is the difference

-Now, take modern CBD drug cultivar genetics and compare.
-There are feminized seed sources that re capable of producing over 20% CBD consistently that also carry a beneficial terpene profile.
-However, some of these genetics may produce 0.3 to 0.7% THC (not enough to create a high), for example, along with 5 to 10X increase in CBD versus “approved” hemp varieties.
+Take modern CBD drug cultivar genetics and compare.
+There are feminized seed sources that are capable of producing over 20% CBD consistently.
+They also carry a beneficial terpene profile.
+However, some of these genetics may produce 0.3 to 0.7% THC (not enough to create a high), along with 5 to 10X increase in CBD versus “approved” hemp varieties.

-So, to sum that up in the context of hemp crops vs CBD, a producer has to grow 5 to 10 times the acreage to achieve the same end yield of CBD, which is not likely to be as high a level of quality, simply to satisfy current regulatory standards.
+To sum that up in the context of hemp crops vs CBD, a producer has to grow 5 to 10 times the acreage to achieve the same end yield of CBD.
+This is not likely to be as high a level of quality, all to simply to satisfy current regulatory standards.
 To reiterate, the 20% + CBD strains (versus 3-6%) are not producing enough THC to get anybody high.

 In short, that’s nuts.
 That’s 5 to 10 times the resources and expenses to achieve a lesser end result.
 And to what end, who really benefits from this?

-Regulation for growers needs to address CBD production specifically—lumping CBD production and Hemp into the same crop, especially for mandatory seed sourcing, is a mistake.
-Other countries have created workable allowances for high CBD strains with very low THC levels that work for farmers and CBD producers, ie 1.0%THC or less is allowable, ie Colombia, European Nations, etc.
+Regulation for growers needs to address CBD production specifically.
+Lumping CBD production and Hemp into the same crop, especially for mandatory seed sourcing, is a mistake.
+Other countries have created workable allowances for high CBD strains with very low THC levels that work for farmers and CBD producers.
+In Colombia, European Nations, etc. 1.0%THC or less is allowable.

-Undeniably, the increase in Hemp farming licenses issued is a positive step forward in renewing the value of Hemp production in North America.
+The increase in Hemp farming licenses issued is a positive step forward in renewing the value of Hemp production in North America.
 However, due to modern breeding and selection, crops for CBD may not really be “hemp” anymore.
-It’s like comparing the brick weed of the 70’s to what is harvested at present day and age in a modern cultivation facility; they are simply worlds apart.
+It’s like comparing the brick weed of the 70’s to what is harvested at present day in a modern cultivation facility.
+They are simply worlds apart.

-While following regulations is not optional, having the voice of the growing community heard in public forums where decisions are influenced or made surrounding Cannabis crop production is as important as it ever has been.
-Facts are difficult to debate, especially when resources like fresh water for crops are becoming increasingly scare in important growing regions—growers need policies and regulations that are based on facts and the needs of the public whether as consumers or co-inhabitants of this planet and it’s shared resources.
+Following regulations is not optional.
+It is more important than ever to have the voice of the growing community heard.
+Public forums where decisions are influenced or made surrounding Cannabis crop production.
+Facts are difficult to debate, especially when resources like fresh water for crops are becoming increasingly scare in important growing regions.
+Growers need policies and regulations that are based on facts and the needs of the public whether as consumers or co-inhabitants of this planet and it’s shared resources.